-It is the goal of NAHAC to provide a positive work environment.
-The Company is aware that personnel changes may be initiated by employees and management alike; in this regard, it is expressly understood that employment at NAHAC shall continue only so long as it is mutually agreeable to both the employee and the Company.
-Either the employee or NAHAC may terminate employment for any reason, with or without cause, and at any time.
-No section of this handbook is meant to be construed, nor should be construed, as establishing anything other than an employment-at-will relationship, nor does it limit management's discretion to make personnel decisions.
-Employment occurs when an applicant accepts an offer of employment and a date of hire is agreed upon by NAHAC.
+It is the goal of the CompanyOrganization to provide a healthy and productive work environment.
+The CompanyOrganization is aware that personnel changes may be initiated by employees and management alike; in this regard, it is expressly understood that employment at the CompanyOrganization shall continue only so long as it is mutually agreeable to both the employee and the CompanyOrganization.
+Either the employee or the

+CompanyOrganization may terminate employment for any reason, with or without cause, and at any time.
+No section of this handbook is meant to be construed, nor should be construed, as establishing anything other than an employment-at-will relationship, nor does it limit management's discretion to make personnel decisions at any time, and for any lawful reason, with or without notice.
+Employment begins after an applicant accepts an offer of employment, a date of hire is agreed upon by the CompanyOrganization, and the employee actually begins work.
 All employment is at-will.
-An employee's job performance will be reviewed regularly throughout the course of employment.
+The CompanyOrganization will endeavor to regularly review an employee's job performance throughout the course of employment.

 An employee will be responsible to perform any duties as are necessary to the fulfillment of the functions of the assigned job.
 Other duties may be assigned from time to time.
-As NAHAC program guidelines and needs are subject to change, job description duties are not meant to be all-inclusive.
-They serve as a general guide to the employee's principal responsibilities.
-NAHAC reserves the right to change or modify any aspect of an employee's job duties.
+As the CompanyOrganization program guidelines and needs are subject to change, job description duties are not meant to be finite or all-inclusive.
+They serve as a general guide to the employee's principal essential job responsibilities and the qualifications and other requirements of the positions.
+The CompanyOrganization reserves the right to change or modify any aspect of an employee's job duties.

-Continued employment with NAHAC is contingent upon continued federal government funding of the Nevada Hardest Hit Fund Program and is for no specific duration.
+Continued at-will employment with the CompanyOrganization is contingent upon continued funding and is for no specific duration.